 All students are required to meet the Technical Standards for Admission.
 All students must affirm by signature that he/she has read and meet the standards.
 Any falsification or misinformation regarding the ability to meet technical standards is a reason for dismissal.

-If selected for an interview, you will be notified via phone or email and will have the opportunity to select an interview date.
-The interview process will take place via Skype with the Office of Postbaccalaureate Studies and the College of Pharmacy and Health Sciences (CPHS) faculty and staff.
+If selected for an interview, the applicant will be notified via phone or email and will have the opportunity to select an interview date.
+The interview process will take place via Skype with the Office of Postbaccalaureate Studies and CUSOM faculty and staff.

-Latest Deadline Date: July 1, 2018-All application materials must be received by this date.
+Latest Deadline Date for Fall 2019 Admission: July 1, 2019 – All application materials must be received by this date.

 For best consideration, applicants should submit their PostBacCAS application and supplemental materials at least four weeks prior to the latest deadline date.